classicwuhao/qmaxuse/README.md

 	2. The main procedure for computing all constraint conflicts is [here](src/main/org/tzi/use/uran/msc).

 ## 7. REMARKS
-* The implementation of MaxUSE spans over the past 2 years, and we are still working on it to add more features such as customized ranking schemes,fast string reasoning,concurrent solving,constraint synthesizing, and much more to come.
+* The implementation of MaxUSE spans over the past 2 years, and we are still working on it to add more features such as GUI, customized ranking schemes,fast string reasoning,concurrent solving,constraint synthesizing, and much more to come.
 * MaxUSE supports OCL constructs used in the benchmark, and not all OCL constructs are supported (we are currently adding more).
 * Multiple SMT solvers (CVC4, MATHSAT5, etc) are being added.